Waptia: Description

 Known specimens of Waptia range in length from 13.5 to 66.5 mm with the vast majority (~85%) being 40 to 60 mm long.
 The bivalved carapace was saddle shaped, and was thin and non mineralised, and was likely flexible in life.
-The carapace was laterally compressed, and had no distinct boundary between the two halves.
+The carapace was laterally compressed (narrow along the sideways axis), and had no distinct boundary between the two halves.
 The carapace was only attached to the body in a small section near the front of the head.
 The body was divided into three main segments, the cephalothorax (head), the post-cephalothorax, and the abdomen.

-The front of the head bore a pair of reniform (kidney shaped) eyes, about 1 mm across, which were born on short stalks.
+The front of the head bore a pair of reniform (kidney shaped) compound eyes, about 1 mm across, which were born on short stalks.
 One specimen with preserved ommatidia shows that density of ommatidia in the eye was about 600 per square millimetre.
-It is suggested that this allowed good side and forward vision.
+It is suggested that this allowed good forward and peripheral vision.
 A pair of small lobes, about 1 mm long, protrude near the eyes.
 Similar structures are known from the related Canadaspis as well as other mandibulates, and are thought to correspond to the hemi-ellipsoid bodies of crustaceans, and thus likely have an olfactory function.
-Between the eyes is a triangular structure, dubbed the "median triangular projection", which is probably homologous to the ‘anterior sclerite’ of other Cambrian arthropods.
+Between the eyes is a triangular structure, dubbed the "median triangular projection", which is probably homologous to the 'anterior sclerite' of other Cambrian arthropods.
 The head bears a pair of antennae, which are composed of 10 elongate cylindrical segments/podomeres, which sequentially reduce in width towards the tip of the antenna.
-The front ends of each podomere bear setae, which are orientated at an angle of 75° to 95° relative to the antennae axis.
+The front ends of each podomere bear setae (hair-like structures), which are orientated at an angle of 75° to 95° relative to the antennae axis.

 The mandibles have a three-segmented projection, which are covered with setae.
 The mandibles shows evidence of sclerotisation toward the edge where the two mandibles contacted, which have a toothed margin.
 The mandibles likely had a biting and grinding function.
 The maxillae are composed of at least six, probably nine podomeres, the end podomere bears a pair of claws, along with numerous setae.
 These likely assisted food manipulation alongside the mandibles.
-The cephalothorax has four additional pairs of uniramous leg-like appendages, the first three of which are well segmented, with 5 endopod segments, which are tipped with claws, with a 4 or 5 segmented basipod with well developed endites, particularly on the first pair, which project inward from the legs.
+The cephalothorax has four additional pairs of uniramous (single branched) leg-like appendages (endopods), the first three of which are well segmented, with 5 segments, which are tipped with claws, with a 4 or 5 segmented basipod with well developed endites (structures present on the underside of the limb), particularly on the first pair, which project inward from the legs.
 The fourth leg differs in the fact that only the very end of the leg is segmented, with the rest being annulated, with the annulated regions being fringed by lamellae.

 The "post-cephalothorax" has 5 segments, associated with 6 somites with corresponding pairs of uniramous annulated appendages, which are fringed with lamellae.
 The following abdomen is approximately 60% of the total length, with 6 segments and no corresponding legs, which terminates in a forked tail fluke, in which each fluke is composed of three segments.